 3. Painted pineapple crowns are easy (and cheap) outdoor party decorations.

-Get your hands on produce coupons or download the Ibotta app to watch for rebate offers on produce like pineapple.
+Get your hands on produce coupons to save on pineapple.

 4. Use ketchup and mustard to write guests’ burger preferences.